andreazevedo/dotfiles/README.md

 dotfiles
 ========

-dotfiles for vim, bash and zsh
+dotfiles for vim, tmux and bash